Algorithm Configuration for Structured Pfaffian Settings: Pfaffian piecewise structure for data-driven statistical learning

-In this section, we discuss the utility of the Pfaffian GJ framework in providing learning guarantees for problems related to data-driven algorithm design.
-Many parameterized algorithms, such as combinatorial algorithms and integer/mixed-integer programming, exhibit volatile utility functions with respect to their parameters.
+In this section, we discuss a prior general framework for providing learning guarantees for data-driven algorithm design problems by \cite{balcan2021much}.
+Many parameterized algorithms, such as combinatorial algorithms and integer/mixed-integer programming \citep{balcan2018learning, balcan2017learning}, exhibit volatile utility functions with respect to their parameters.
 In other words, even minor changes in parameters can lead to significant alterations in the behavior of the utility function.
-Analyzing such volatile utility function classes poses significant technical challenge.
+Analyzing such volatile utility function classes poses a significant technical challenge.

 Fortunately, many data-driven algorithm design problems still possess a certain degree of structure.
-Prior studies \cite{balcan2017learning, balcan2018learning, balcan2022provably, balcan2024new} have demonstrated that the \textit{dual utility functions} associated with data-driven algorithm design problems often exhibit a piece-wise structure.
+Prior studies \citep{balcan2017learning, balcan2018learning, balcan2022provably, balcan2024new} have demonstrated that the dual utility functions associated with data-driven algorithm design problems often exhibit a piecewise structure.
 In other words, the parameter space of the dual utility function can be partitioned into regions, each separated by distinct \textit{boundary functions}.
 Within each region, the dual utility function corresponds to a \textit{piece function} that exhibits well-behaved properties, such as being linear, rational, or Pfaffian in nature.
-Building upon this insight, work by Balcan et al. \cite{balcan2021much} proposed a formal definition of a piece-wise-structured dual utility function class and established a generalization guarantee applicable to any data-driven algorithm design problem conforming to such structures.
+Building upon this insight, prior work by \cite{balcan2021much} proposed a formal definition of a piecewise-structured dual utility function class and established a generalization guarantee applicable to any data-driven algorithm design problem conforming to such structures.